Seahawks1013/242studentslabs/labs/lab9.md

 Which of the three structures from this lab would you choose, and why?
 Be specific about height, disk reads per operation, and the cost of the alternative.

 >>In this scenario, I would choose the 2-3-4 tree.
 It wins because each node holds more keys, meaning the tree is shorter.
 This will allow for fewer disk reads, which is faster overall.
 It will also be able to handle range queries well since all leaves are on the same depth, which makes sequential reads across the tree predictable and efficient.
+The 2-3-4 tree has a height of about 12 for 10 million keys.
+This means only 12 disk reads at 5ms each, which equals 60 ms per search.
+A search on an AVL would take 170ms, and the Red-Black would take 235 ms.